 In February 2021, the CCP developed the new CCPAB.
-Sacramento County's CCPAB is comprised of representatives from Superior Court, the Office of the County Executive, District Attorney's Office, Probation, Public Defender's Office, Sheriff's Office, Sacramento Police Department and Community Members.
-The role of the CCPAB is to develop an annual AB 109 Realignment Plan for the CCP that incorporates changes to the plan based on research and data findings.
+Sacramento County's CCPAB is comprised of representatives from Superior Court, the Office of the County Executive, District Attorney's Office, Probation, Public Defender's Office, Sheriff's Office, Sacramento Police Department, and Community Members.
+The role of the CCPAB is to recommend annual updates to the AB 109 Plan to the CCP that incorporates changes to the plan based on research and data findings.